 3.1.1.
-Analysis of Category 1: Production and dissemination of scientific knowledge i) Teaching, learning, and research
+Analysis of Category 1: Production and Dissemination of Scientific Knowledge

-In this category the teachers' discourse focused on two main aspects (subcategories): the conception of the university as a primordial place of i) teaching, learning, and research and as ii) inter/ multidisciplinary space.
+In this category the teachers' discourse focused on two main aspects (subcategories): the conception of the university as a primordial place of (i) teaching, learning, and research and as (ii) inter/ multidisciplinary space.